Gautams1990/AI-Learning-Day1/README.md

-# AI Learning Journey – Day 1
-# 🧮 Python Calculator Project (Beginner AI Journey)
+# 🧮 Python Calculator
-## 🔹 Topics Covered
-- Python basics (variables, loops, functions)
-- Conditional statements (if-elif)
-- User input handling

-## 🔹 Mini Project
-**Simple Calculator**
+A simple command-line calculator built using Python.
+It performs basic arithmetic operations with proper error handling.

+## 🚀 Features
 - Addition
 - Subtraction
 - Multiplication
-- Division (with error handling)
+- Division (with zero error handling)
-# 🧮 Python Calculator Project

-This project is a simple command-line calculator built using Python.
-It allows users to perform basic arithmetic operations with proper error handling.
+## ▶️ How to Run
+python calculator.py

-## 🔹 Skills Used
+## 🛠️ Tech Used
 - Python
-- Problem solving
-- Basic logic building
-- ## 🔹 How It Works
-- User enters two numbers
-- User selects an operation (+, -, *, /)
-- Program performs the selected operation
-- Handles division by zero errors

-## 🔹 Sample Output
-Enter first number: 10
-Enter second number: 2
-Enter operation (+, -, *, /): +
-Output: 12

-## 🔹 Author
-Gautam Sharma
+## 📌 Future Improvements
+- Add GUI using Streamlit
+- Convert to web app